-- A. The General Manager without hearing will normally renew a permit for wells if: - 1. the terms and conditions of the permit (including maximum authorized withdrawal) are not changed, - 2. the permittee is in compliance or has a compliance agreement with all terms of the permit, order or rule or with an order resulting from a final adjudication of a district order, permit or rule, and - 3. the permittee has resolved all pending enforcement actions for a substantive violation of a District rule, permit or order, if any, for the permit, and - 4. the permittee has paid all fees and civil penalties, if any. - B. After notice and an opportunity for a hearing, the Board may renew the permit with a reduced amount of the authorized production if the authorized withdrawal volume is no longer commensurate with reasonable non-speculative demand or actual production from a well is substantially less than the authorized permit amount for multiple years without any rationale that reasonably relates to efforts to utilize alternative water supplies, conserve, or improve water use efficiency. - C. If the District is not required to renew a permit because of a substantive violation, the permit remains in effect until the final settlement or adjudication on the matter of the substantive violation.
+- A. The General Manager without hearing will renew a permit for wells if: - 1. the terms and conditions of the permit (including maximum authorized withdrawal) are not changed,

+- 2. the permittee is in compliance or has a compliance agreement with all terms of the permit, Order or Rule; or with an Order resulting from a final adjudication of a District Order, permit or Rule, - 3. the permittee has resolved all pending enforcement actions for a substantive violation of a District Rule, permit or Order, if any, for the permit, and - 4. the permittee has paid all fees and civil penalties, if any. - B. After notice and an opportunity for a hearing, the Board may renew the permit with a reduced amount of the authorized production if the authorized withdrawal volume is no longer commensurate with reasonable non-speculative demand, or actual production from a well is substantially less than the authorized permit amount for multiple years without any rationale that reasonably relates to efforts to utilize alternative water supplies, conserve, or improve water use efficiency. - C. If the District is not required to renew a permit because of a substantive violation, the permit remains in effect until the final settlement or adjudication on the matter of the substantive violation.